 Audit-Related Fees would principally include fees incurred for due diligence in connection with potential transactions and accounting consultations.
-There were no audit-related fees incurred in 2013.
-During 2012, Ernst & Young performed certain due diligence activities on a transaction
+There were no audit-related fees incurred in 2014 and 2013.

 Tax Fees would include fees for services rendered for tax compliance, tax advice, and tax planning.
-There were no tax fees incurred with Ernst & Young in 2013 and 2012.
+There were no tax fees incurred with Ernst & Young in 2014 and 2013.

 All Other Fees would include fees for all other services rendered to us that do not constitute Audit Fees, Audit-Related Fees, or Tax Fees.
-For 2013 and 2012, such fees related to a license associated with an accounting research tool.
+For 2014 and 2013, such fees related to a license associated with an accounting research tool.